pjotrp/bioruby-pipeline/README.md

 tasks.
 Also bio-pipeline has the run-once command, which caches results and won't calculate the same result twice.

+You do not need to know Ruby to use bio-pipeline.

+Note: this software is under active development!
+Feel free to pitch in.

 ## YAML/erb templates

 In order to describe a job that can be run in a pipeline, we introduce